particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 | Thickness |  | mm |
 | Weight |  | grams |

+Will be provided at a later date.

 ### Mechanical drawing

-**TODO: Mechanical drawing**
+Will be provided at a later date.

 Dimensions are in millimeters.

 ### Layout Considerations

-**TODO: keep-out area around the BLE antenna.**
+Will be provided at a later date.

 ## Product Handling

 ### ESD Precautions
-The Asset Tracker SoM contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
+The Tracker SoM contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
 Handling an module without proper ESD protection may destroy or damage it permanently.
 Proper ESD handling and packaging procedures must be applied throughout the processing, handling and operation of any application that incorporates the module.
 ESD precautions should be implemented on the application board where the B series is mounted.
 Failure to observe these precautions can result in severe damage to the module!

 ### Connectors